 The Messaging tab is linked to the user profile mailbox selection.
 The Messaging tab is not visible for Active Directory users where Use mailbox defined by Active Directory is enabled.
 The Messaging tab is also not visible for Microsoft Exchange Server mailboxes.
-For more information, refer to Configuring a user's message storage on page 96.
+For more information, refer to Configuring a user's message storage on page 102.

 You can enable users to have access to integrated messaging.
-Enabling integrated messaging adds a Mailboxes navigation bar to a user's UC client.
-The user is then able to manage their voice and fax messages visually through the Inbox and Sent Items folders in the UC client.
+Enabling integrated messaging adds a Mailboxes navigation bar to a user's NetVanta UC Client software.
+The user is then able to manage their voice and fax messages visually through the Inbox and Sent Items folders in the NetVanta UC Client software.